 - Become proficient in drawing, painting, sculpture and other art, craft and design techniques

 - Evaluate and analyse creative works using the language of art, craft and design

 - Know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms

 Please follow the BWPSarts Twitter page .
-On here, you will be able to share your childs art work and additional activities will be shared weekly.
+On here, you will be able to share your child's art work and see what we are getting up to in school.